Private client law in Guernsey: overview

 Guernsey has signed other double tax and mutual agreements, providing relief from double taxation on certain types of earned income for individuals.
 Guernsey continues to extend the circumstances in which relief from double taxation can be claimed.
 Details are available on the Guernsey Income Tax Office website (www.gov.gg/tax).

-In 2013, Guernsey signed a memorandum of understanding with HM Revenue & Customs (HMRC) by which HMRC agreed to make available until 30 September 2016 a disclosure facility to persons eligible to participate in it.
+In 2013, Guernsey signed a memorandum of understanding with HM Revenue & Customs (HMRC) by which HMRC agreed to make available a disclosure facility to persons eligible to participate in it.
 The disclosure facility terminated on 31 December 2015 rather than terminating on 30 September 2016 as initially agreed.
 Subsequently Guernsey entered into an inter-governmental agreement with each of the UK and the US in relation to tax information exchange.

-In October 2014, Guernsey signed a Multilateral Competent Authority Agreement comprising the Common Reporting Standard with 50 other jurisdictions, including the other Crown Dependencies and the British Overseas Territories which has effect from 1 January 2016, with first reporting taking place in 2017.
+In October 2014, Guernsey signed a Multilateral Competent Authority Agreement (MCAA) comprising the Common Reporting Standard (CRS) with 50 other jurisdictions, including the other Crown Dependencies and the British Overseas Territories which has effect from 1 January 2016, with first reporting taking place in 2017.
 By mutual agreement reporting to the UK moved from the existing inter-governmental agreement to the CRS as from 1 January 2016.